The-Alchemist-Encodes/the-alchemist-encodes.github.io/index.md

 ---
 ## The Alchemist Encodes ##

-Hiya, we're The Alchemist Encodes, or TAE for short.
-Founded by Riven Skaye and lateinautumn, we're but a humble fansubbing group that doesn't focus on a large volume of anime.
-Instead we focus on releasing the highest quality we can achieve.
+Welcome, we're The Alchemist Encodes, or TAE for short.
+Founded by Riven Skaye and lateinautumn, we're but a humble fansubbing group that focuses on quality releases over quantity.

 ## General idea ##